 Lainston House is a certified B Corporation having met rigorous social and environmental standards and represents their commitment to goals outside of shareholder profit.
 Currently, there are only around 400 B Corps in the UK and 4,000 worldwide.

 Here are a few projects the team at Lainston House are working on:

 - Coppicing some hazel in their woodland creating a sustainable way to provide timber.
 It also helps to increase woodland biodiversity.
 With light penetrating the canopy other plant species are encouraged to grow, which in turn attracts more insects providing more food for birds and mammals.

 - Creating their own home-grown and locally produced apple juice.
 The team are really excited to have produced 320 litres of juice from the 20 plus varieties of apple trees at the hotel.

 - Using saved toilet rolls as root trainers to grow sweet peas.
 These will be compared to those sown in plastic root trainers.

 - Repurposing the pallet crates in which firewood is delivered to make compost bins for the kitchen garden.
 The next stage will be for Lainston House to produce their own compost, eliminating the need to source it from elsewhere and at the same time being able to use up green waste from the kitchens and stop it from going to landfill.

-Holding the fort as the only plastic free zero waste shop locally; Earthian strive to not just help customers reduce waste at home, but also to be a zero-landfill business.
+Holding the fort as the only plastic free zero waste shop locally, Earthian strives to not just help customers reduce waste at home, but also to be a zero-landfill business.

-Earthian Zero Waste Shop use Zedify to deliver their products in a planet saving way via e-cargo bikes.
+Earthian Zero Waste Shop uses Zedify to deliver their products in a planet saving way via e-cargo bikes.

 Earthian Zero Waste Shop is officially carbon neutral!
 Read more here.